Alternative Text: Addressing the issues

 This alt text is clear in describing the error message, concise in its wording, and contextual to the scenario of documenting a file attachment error.

-- Is the alt text clear enough for someone who doesn’t see the image to understand the issue?
+- Is the alt text clear enough to understand the image?

-- Does the alt text include all needed information without being overly detailed?
+- Does the alt text have the needed information without being too detailed?

-- Is the alt text relevant to the context of documenting an attachment error?
+- Is the alt text relevant to the context of an attachment error?

 Resources